Metrist-Software/product-docs/vitepress/docs/guides/download-overview.md

 The goals of private synthetic monitoring are three-fold:

 1. To provide insights how vendor APIs work from the customer’s premises.
-The shared monitors run from a number of geographically distributed locations but these locations will not necessarily match where customer interactions with the vendor happens, and network issues often result in highly local outages.
+Metrist’s monitors run from a number of geographically distributed locations but these locations will not necessarily match where customer interactions with the vendor happens, and network issues often result in highly local outages.

 1. To provide insights how vendor APIs react on the customer’s exact data.
-Shared monitors run with “dummy” data, often on vendor accounts dedicated to monitoring.
+Monitors run with “dummy” data, often on vendor accounts dedicated to monitoring.
 It is likely that data sizes influence how a vendor API behaves, and as such using a production API key for monitoring may reveal different behaviour.
 By employing private monitoring, control of production API keys and production data can stay where it should be: on-premises.

 	Note that the monitor is still synthetic — it runs “fake” transactions — but it operates on “real” data, which can have a large performance impact.